abdur-rahman54/Docker/iris-model/README.md

-# Iris Classification AI Model
+# Iris Classification AI Model Deployment

 This project serves as a beginner-friendly guide to deploying an AI model using Docker.
 It demonstrates a simple AI model for classifying Iris flowers using the famous Iris dataset from sklearn.
 The model is trained using machine learning techniques and then deployed using Docker for easy distribution and usage.